 Port talks, Viking’s 411

 Before dinner each day there is a gathering in the lounge for a port talk with the Program Director.
 You’ll want to attend these talks.
 Aside from being informative, they’re fun.
 Have a drink, sit next to someone new, strike up a conversation, and make dinner plans.
 In addition, you’ll usually hear from the Chef about menu specialties for the evening.
-There is always a regional menu, as well as classical cuisine prepared with local ingredients.
+There is always a regional menu, as well as classic menu that does not change from day to day.

 Each evening, you will find a Viking Daily newsletter in your room with information about the next port city, as well as some fun trivia about the region, food and culture, restaurant suggestions, and other tips.
 These are great for making note of things you want to be sure not to miss.
 The Viking Daily was often my evening reading material–I’m geeky that way.